 MFEM (mfem.org) is one of the most active open-source partial differential equation (PDE) solver projects in recent years.
-Although this open source package is positioned as a lightweight and scalable C++ library, it provides higher-order finite element spaces, supports mixed elements, discontinuous Galerkin elements, isogeometric analysis methods, and more.
-In particular, it has great advantages in high-performance computing, not only supports message passing interface (MPI) parallelism and shared memory parallelism (OpenMP), but also has good strength in GPU parallel computing.
+Although this open source package is promoted as a lightweight and scalable C++ library, it provides higher-order finite element spaces.
+Additionally supporting mixed elements, discontinuous Galerkin elements, isogeometric analysis methods, and more.
+MFEM is a great advantage particularly in high-performance computing, not only supporting message passing interface (MPI) parallelism and shared memory parallelism (OpenMP), but also being beneficial in GPU parallel computing.
 The built-in post-processing program GLVis can easily read and display the result files.
 The BSD-3 license is also extremely friendly to developers.
-Recently, MFEM supports Python programming, which makes the library more convenient for various types of researchers.
+Recently, MFEM started supporting Python programming, which makes this library even more convenient for various researchers.

-The author began to pay attention to the MFEM more than 10 years ago, and at that time, only some electromagnetic field problems could be solved.
-Over time, the functionality has become more stable, and the supported linear solvers have become more and more abundant, such as hypre and PETSc, eigenvalue solver SLEPc, and various parallel iterative solvers Ginkgo.
-Many different types of elements and adaptive mesh are supported.
-The program also provides a large number of examples, which can help users quickly understand and use the library.
+MFEM has been brought to Welsim’s attention more than 10 years ago, and at the time, only some electromagnetic field problems could be solved.
+Eventually, however, the functionality became more stable, and MFEM now supports a collection linear solvers, such as hypre and PETSc, eigenvalue solver SLEPc, and parallel iterative solver Ginkgo.
+Moreover, different types of elements and adaptive mesh are available.
+MFEM also provides a large number of examples, which can help users quickly understand and use the library.

-Like other PDE solvers, MFEM requires a mesh input file, which is indispensable.
-The advantage of MFEM is that users can choose to apply a simple and rough initial mesh at the beginning of the modeling, a more optimized mesh can be generated during the calculation through the adaptive mesh feature.
+Like other PDE solvers, MFEM requires a necessary mesh input file.
+One advantage of MFEM is that users can choose to apply a simple and rough initial mesh at the beginning of the modeling.
+After that, a more optimized mesh can be generated through the adaptive mesh feature, during the calculation.
 The mesh format of MFEM is concise and clear.
-It contains information blocks including dimension, elements, nodes, and boundary.
-Its official website provides details about the mesh file format.
+It contains information blocks including the dimension, elements, nodes, and boundary.
+The program’s official website provides more details about the mesh file format.

-Although MFEM has many excellent features and the mesh file format is easy to understand.
-For complex geometric models, it is difficult to generate the mesh manually.
-Currently, the community has no easy-to-use initial mesh generation tool, which limits its application to complex geometric models to a certain extent.
-WELSIM not only has a simple and easy-to-use graphical user interface but also supports geometry-to-mesh generation and export of mesh files in various formats.
+Although MFEM has many excellent features and the mesh file format is easy to understand, for complex geometric models, it is difficult to manually generate the mesh.
+Currently, the community does not have a user-friendly initial mesh generation tool, which limits its application to complex geometric models to a certain extent.
+WELSIM not only has a simple and easy-to-use graphical user interface, but also supports geometry-to-mesh generation and export of mesh files in multiple formats.
 Users can quickly obtain meshes of complex models by selecting the output mesh file in MFEM format.

 In many cases of scientific computing and PDEs solving, it is insufficient for mesh files to contain only node and element information.
-We also need the boundary mesh that is selected in the boundary conditions.
-WELSIM provides a good solution also for this scenario, users only need to set the analysis type to Electromagnetics in the GUI, add some boundary conditions such as voltage, etc., and select the corresponding geometric model boundary.
-Then select Export Input Scripts from the Toolbar.
+The boundary mesh that is selected in the boundary conditions is also needed.
+WELSIM provides a practical solution for this scenario, users only need to set the analysis type to Electromagnetics in the GUI, add some boundary conditions such as voltage, etc., and select the corresponding geometric model boundary.
+Then, select Export Input Scripts from the Toolbar.

-In this way, users can quickly generate complex mesh files for the MFEM solver in terms of more complex simulation studies, and more practical engineering applications.
+This way, users can quickly generate complex mesh files for the MFEM solver, which is more practical for real-world engineering applications.

 WelSim currently supports automated mesh generation of Tet4/10 and Tri3/6.